A Linear Temporal Logic of Frequencies on Series of Events: The temporal logic of frequencies

 On the other hand, at the end of the series (i.e.~considering the last world $w_n$), a situation is compatible with the desired distribution (i.e.~with the fact that the coin is unbiased) if $\at_{\head}$ is satisfied $\frac{1}{2}$ of the times:

 Notice that, since we assume that our coin is (empirically) unbiased, the set $W$ cannot consist of an odd number of worlds. \end{ex}

 \paragraph{Circle operator $\sat$.} The $w$- and $\vseg$-dependent operator $\sat _{q}$ expresses that, until $w$, the argument formula $\fOne$ has happened at least $q \times n$ times, where $n=|W|$ is the total number of trials of the series.
-This can be seen as the conditional probability of the phenomenon represented by the argument formula $\fOne$, given that, up until $w$, we know that it has occurred according to $\vseg$ and that, overall, its frequency distribution is defined by $\Pg$.
+This can be interpreted as the minimum attainable frequency of the argument formula $\fOne$ at the conclusion of the series, based on the information about $\vseg$ available up to $w$.

 \begin{ex} Going back to Ex.~\ref{ex:wbox2}, let us assume that, again, we have flipped the coin $m$ times, that $l$ times the outcome has been head ($\at_{\head}$), and that we know that we will flip the coin at most $n$ times in total.
 Then, we can formally express that, at the end of the experiment, we will obtain $\head$ with \emph{at least} probability $\frac{l}{n}$ as follows: